pycom/pycom-documentation/content/advance/troubleshooting.md

 * If it does show up, the expansion module is connected and recognised.
 This also means the USB cable and board are connected correctly.
 Contintue to [step 5](#step-5)

+* If it shows up with the Device ID in DFU update mode, check [here](/updatefirmware/expansionboard/).

 * If it does not show up, continue to [step 2](#step-2)

 ### Step 2